Skip to main content

 {{context.contact.display_name}} # Display name (may be null)

-# Flow variables
+# Workflow variables

 {{last_user_input}} # Initial message content

-API trigger flow starts with:
+API trigger workflow starts with:

 # System variables